 Other dosage forms:

-Check with your doctor immediately if any of the following side effects occur while taking lidocaine / prilocaine topical:Rare
+You should check with your doctor immediately if any of these side effects occur when taking lidocaine / prilocaine topical:Rare

 - difficulty with swallowing